mfxuus/mfxuus.github.io/_posts/2019-10-19-algorithms-with-python-pt1.md

 ---
-title: "Sorting Algorithms w/ Python (Part 1)"
+title: "Algorithms with Python - Bubble Sort, Selection Sort, and Insertion Sort"
 excerpt: "Explore the common sorting algorithms, the theory behind them, as well as how to implement them using python.
 Part 1.
 Bubble Sort, Selection Sort, and Insertion Sort."
 <!-- last_modified_at: 2016-03-09T16:20:02-05:00 -->
 header: